 - Recommended by the Centers for Disease Control & Prevention’s Advisory Committee on Immunization Practices.

 What about PSA screening, you might ask?
 Why is that not one of the adult preventive services covered at no cost by all plans?
-Well, because it’s actually not recommended.
-The USPSTF gives it a grade of D, and “recommends against prostate-specific antigen (PSA)–based screening for prostate cancer.”
+Well, because it’s actually not recommended at all past age 70, and has mixed reviews for younger men.
+The USPSTF gives it a grade of C for men age 55-69, and D for men age 70 or older, and “recommends against PSA-based screening for prostate cancer in men 70 years and older.”

 There are lots of preventive care services that get ratings below a B on the USPSTF grading system.
 Unless they’re otherwise covered under the recommendations from HRSA or the CDC, they’re not considered recommended preventive care, and are thus not required to be covered by health insurance plans (note that insurers can cover them at no cost to the member, they just aren’t required to do so).